1926 Alberta general election

 Under STV, Edmonton elected a mixed bag of representatives.
-UFA, Liberal, Conservative, and Labour MLAs were all elected, which compared well with the total sweep that Liberals made in 1921 under Block Voting.
+UFA, Liberal, Conservative, and Labour MLAs were all elected, which compared well with the Liberals' total sweep of Edmonton seats in 1921 under Block Voting.

-In Calgary, Conservative supporters found representation under STV where they had been shut out under Block Voting in 1921.
+In Calgary, Conservative supporters found representation under STV, while they had been shut out under block voting in 1921.

 Under Alternative Voting outside the cities, if no candidate took a majority of votes in the first count, votes were transferred until a candidate acceptable to a majority of the voters was determined.
 In Bow Valley the UFA candidate leading in the first count did not have as much support from Conservative supporters as the Liberal candidate so when the Conservative votes were transferred, a Liberal took the seat.

-In four districts only two candidates ran so vote transfers were not needed.
+In four districts, only two candidates ran so vote transfers were not needed.
 But elsewhere three-way contests were the rule. three-cornered contests would be a feature of most elections from here on in, as Canada had passed the point when only two parties dominated politics.
 Labour and farmer parties were here to stay to fight it out against the two old-line parties.

 In 15 of the province's 49 rural districts, three or more candidates ran and vote-splitting meant no one candidate took a majority of the votes on the first count.
 A UFA candidate was in the top spot in most of these contests.
 Liberal and Conservative party supporters were split on whether to support the other old-line party or the UFA, if their candidate was eliminated and their ballots able to be transferred to another.
 In many cases many Conservative and Liberal back-up preferences were marked for the UFA candidate, and in eight of those 15 districts the UFA candidate who had been leading in the first count won the seat, in three the Liberal leading was elected in the end, and in two the Labour candidate was leading and elected in the end.

 The only turn-overs where the candidate leading in the first count was not elected happened in Bow Valley and Pincher Creek.
 In Pincher Creek, back-up preferences on votes at first placed on the Conservative candidate favoured the UFA candidate, who took the seat over the previously leading Liberal candidate.
 In Bow Valley, vote transfers from the Conservative candidate went mostly to the Liberal, who passed the UFA candidate in popularity.
 Overall party-wise the two turn-overs cancelled each other but two different individuals were elected due to the Alternative Voting system than would have been elected under FPTP.